 Future of Work Initiative

 The Aspen Institute’s Future of Work Initiative is a nonpartisan effort to identify concrete ways to address the challenges American workers and businesses face due to the changing nature of work in the 21st century.
-The growth of the independent workforce, the increased importance of education and skills as a result of new technologies and increased automation, and the focus on short-term profits over long-term value creation are impacting workers and businesses today, and could bring dramatic changes in the years ahead.
-Rather than waiting to react to future disruptions, it is critical to address the changes transforming the U.S. economy by investing in workers and strengthening preparedness for the jobs of the future.
-The Initiative focuses on policy solutions at the federal, state, and local level to:
+Several trends are impacting workers and businesses today, and could bring dramatic transformations in the years ahead: the weakening social contract between workers and employers, the increased importance of access to education and skills resulting from new technologies and increased automation, and the pressure to produce short-term profits rather than long-term value.
+Rather than waiting to react to future disruptions, it is critical to develop solutions that address the changes transforming the U.S. economy.
+The Initiative focuses on policy ideas at the federal, state, and local level to:

 - Improve economic security for both traditional and independent workers